 An addiction psychiatrist is someone who specializes in mental health and comorbid issues (other mental health issues that occur at the same time as the substance use problem).
-They understand that substance abuse often comes with comorbid problems or conditions that need to be treated.
-They provide short medication management sessions where they check to see how a medication is working and if it needs to be adjusted in terms of the type of medicine or the dosage.
-An addiction psychiatrist has an important job where they're determining whether you're adequately medicated for substance abuse and that your cravings are under control so that you don't relapse.
-Medication can help with the cravings that you're experiencing from a substance abuse problem.
+They provide short medication management sessions where they check to see how a medication is working and if it needs to be adjusted.
+An addiction psychiatrist determines whether you're adequately medicated for substance abuse and that your cravings are under control so that you don't relapse.
+Medication can help with the cravings you're experiencing from a substance abuse problem.
 An addiction psychiatrist will know how to handle your unique situation.
 Be honest about your symptoms.
-If you are experiencing cravings for a particular substance of choice, tell your psychiatrist, and they can help you through it.
+If you're experiencing cravings for a particular substance, tell your psychiatrist, and they can help you through it.

 There are standard methods to use to find an addiction counselor.
-One is to get a recommendation from a family or friend.
-Another is to see a general doctor for a referral, and it is confidential to see a general physician for this purpose.
-When you find someone, make sure that you check their credentials to ensure that their education is adequate and that they're certified to work with substance use issues.
-Check reviews online to make sure that they're ethical and that other people have had good things to say about them.
+One is to get a recommendation from a family member or friend.
+Another is to see a general doctor for a referral-and it is confidential to see a general physician for this purpose.
+When you find someone, make sure you check their credentials to ensure their education is adequate and that they're certified to work with substance use issues.
+Check reviews online to make sure they're ethical and that other people have had good things to say about them.

-If you feel like you've found a good fit, give them a phone call and see how you feel about working with them on the phone.
-Have a consultation - you don't necessarily even need to see them in person until you feel comfortable doing so.
-Get a vibe from them over the phone, and if you feel comfortable seeing them, make an appointment to go in and see if you'd like to continue working with them.
+If you think you've found a good fit, give them a call and have a consultation-you don't necessarily even need to see them in person until you feel comfortable doing so.
+Get a vibe from them over the phone, and if you feel comfortable seeing them, make an appointment if you'd like to continue working with them.
 After meeting with a substance abuse counselor, you can think about whether the session felt productive and safe.
-If you feel like you want to explore other counselor options, you have the right to do that.
-There are many mental health professionals to choose from, and you don't have to go with the first one that you picked.
-If you don't feel comfortable with the person you saw, keep looking.
+If you feel you want to explore other counselor options, you have the right to do so.
+There are many mental health professionals to choose from, and you don't have to go with the first one you picked.
+If you don't feel comfortable with your choice, keep looking.
 Find another drug counselor that takes your insurance and meet with them to see if you're a good fit.
 The main thing is don't give up.
 You will find the right counselor for your needs.
-Keep in mind that you are likely in a vulnerable state and it may take more than one session to know if your counselor is a good fit.
-The first session is generally assessment and evaluation, so even if you don't know for sure how to feel, consider going back for the second session.
+Keep in mind that you are likely in a vulnerable state, and it may take more than one session to know if your counselor is the right choice for you.
+The first session is generally assessment and evaluation, so if you don't know for sure how you feel, consider going back for the second session.

 Addiction Treatment is Crucial

-You may be deep in the process of a substance-abuse issue, but there is hope for you.
+You may be deep in the process of a substance-abuse issue, but there is hope.
 Don't ignore the problem.
-Getting help for an addiction is a unique experience because it's not just the addiction that you're treating - it's also the problems underneath it.
+Getting help for an addiction is a unique experience because it's not just the addiction that you're treating-it's also the problems underneath.
 Once you get help and start managing the condition, you will begin to realize the underlying reason for using drugs or alcohol.
 Many people experience addiction to cover up something else, such as other mental health issues, trauma, or pain.
-One of the reasons that people are abusing drugs or alcohol is that they are self-medicating the pain from mental health problems.
-It's essential that you take control of your life by seeing a mental health professional for and identifying what your triggers are so that you can get the help that you need and develop coping skills.
+It's essential to take control of your life by seeing a mental health professional to treat the addiction.